daattali/beautiful-jekyll/aboutme.md

 subtitle: What do I do
 ---

 Hi there !
 I'm Md.
 Rafiuzzaman Bhuiyan Afridi.
-Currently working as a Front End developer in Aiva Labs Inc.
+Currently working as a Junior Web developer in RoseTech Solutions Ltd.

 Core member in DIU NLP & ML research lab.
 Focus on building stae-of-art Bangla Question-asnwering system.
 Also done several research works.
 Some of them accepeted in International Conference.
 Passoinate lover of new tecnology.
 Learn new things is like a hobby.
 A Python lover.
 Also try to learn Machine Learning,Computer vision.